ibizaman/selfhostblocks/modules/services/jellyfin/docs/default.md

 the latter must be owned by the `authelia` user.
 I want to avoid needing to define the same secret twice with a future secrets SHB block.

+### LDAP and SSO {#services-jellyfin-sso}

+It is important to understand how LDAP and SSO works in Jellyfin.
+Unfortunately, it is not as robust as I wished it were.
+All there is to know is:

+- A user created in the Jellyfin UI will take precedence over the same user in the LDAP provider unless an admin manually switched its login provider to the LDAP one.
+  In practice it means if a user tries to login through the login form with their LDAP password, it will fail.
+  But if that same user tries to login through SSO instead, that will work and they will be assigned the user or admin group following the LDAP configuration.
+- A new user logging in for the first time through SSO will not be able to login through the normal login form until an admin switches their login provider to the LDAP one.

+For the best experience, I recommend adding an user in this order:

+1. An admin creates a user in the LDAP provider, assigning them to the Jellyfin user or admin group.
+2. The user first logs in through the normal login form.
+3. Now the user can login through the SSO provider without issue.

+And if they can't login though the login form, the universal fix is to manually set their login provider to the LDAP one.

 ### Certificates {#services-jellyfin-certs}

 For Let's Encrypt certificates, add: